GIOV4NN4EC/Pet-Adoption-Refactored/README.md

     - treat: change status to 'in_treatment'
     - make_available: change status to 'available_for_adoption'
     - add_template_question: add a question to application_template
+    - [NEW] assign_form: assign a default form template for the pet
     - apply_to_adopt: fill the pet's form to apply for adoption

 ---